 Royal Caribbean and Norwegian also announced a phased-in approach slated for August 1.

-Although it’s almost certain that a slew of new precautions will be put in place, few actual details have been revealed as of yet.
+Although it’s almost certain that a slew of new precautions will be put in place, few details have yet been revealed.

 The cruise lines are working in conjunction with the CDC and other government agencies to finalize proposals before making them public.